FelixOnline/v2/content/articles/2016-11-11-electoral-dysfunction.md

 I’ll return to the United States in December, and I won’t be certain what the atmosphere will be like.
 But I will come back with the same mentality of treating people with respect, like my mother raised me.

 At the end of the day, I do believe this country will continue to be united, even as divided as it currently appears.
-Because despite political differences with many friends and colleagues, I — and countless others — have been able to step back and re\-evaluate what ideas and policies we should implement for those around us.
+Because despite political differences with many friends and colleagues, I — and countless others — have been able to step back and re-evaluate what ideas and policies we should implement for those around us.

 I just wish that so many politicians and voters wouldn’t treat the future of our country like it’s a fucking game.
 TODO: image from